Security Council Overview

 • High School Security Council Presidents will work together to design the Crisis Scenario that will be used at each of their Assemblies.

 • Only 7th (MS) / 11th graders (HS) are eligible to be chosen as President.
-Students who wish to be considered should complete a Presiding Officer Commitment Form.
+Students who wish to be considered should contact their program lead (Emilee) onsite on day one.

 • Only eligible to Student Y Members.

-• The Security Council President will be appointed among the members of the Council by the sitting President.
-The President will choose a member who demonstrates respect for fellow members, well-researched debate, and a strong grasp on debate procedure and the chart of motions.
+• The Security Council President will be chosen by election of their fellow Security Council members.
+The Council is encouraged to choose a member who demonstrates respect for fellow members, well-researched debate, and a strong grasp on debate procedure and the chart of motions.

 Assembly Agenda